 This module specifically addresses public announcement skills, for use on-board as well as in a station environment.
 Routine, non-routine and emergency situations are covered, recognizing that not being kept informed is one of the major complaints voiced by transit passengers.
 Content includes pronunciation, clarity and volume.
 Participants practice giving and critiquing effective announcements.

-The TTT (Train the Trainer) - 4 Core Modules is the absolute prerequisite for this program.
+The TTT (train-the-trainer) 4 core modules is the prerequisite for this program.
 This 5-day certification course addresses the fundamental issues of customer service in its content and develops the skills of the person/people in your organization who will be facilitating the program.
 Even seasoned trainers who have taken this TTT comment that it is the most thorough feedback and coaching for trainers that they have ever received.
 This is the quality cornerstone that CUTA has set as an industry standard over the past 20 years.
-Trainer who have achieved certification as a Transit Ambassador Trainer know what it takes to complete the process and managers know that their staff has achieved the highest level of training available in our industry.
-Best of all, upon completion of the Core Modules certification program, CUTA continues to support and coach the newly certifies trainers with other additional programs and tools and User Group sessions.
+Trainers who have achieved certification as a Transit Ambassador Trainer know what it takes to complete the process, and managers know that their staff has achieved the highest level of training available in our industry.
+Best of all, upon completion of the core modules certification program, CUTA continues to support and coach the newly certifies trainers with other additional programs and tools and User Group sessions.

-When transit systems enroll their Trainers to a Transit Ambassador Train-the-Trainer session, CUTA Master Trainers equips the Trainer with all the materials needs to deliver this program throughout the organization.
-The Trainer will receive one copy of each of the 4-core Modules, and this will allow the trainer to begin training as soon as they are certified.
-Each module contains a Facilitator's Guide, a Leader's Guide and the multi-media DVD contains the electronic files of these guides so Trainers are able to print out and use as many participant guides as they need.
-In addition, the multi-media DVD contains the PowerPoint needed to deliver the training as well as the demo videos that are used to accompany each module.
+When transit systems enroll their trainers in a Transit Ambassador train-the-trainer session, CUTA master trainers equip the trainer with all the materials needed to deliver this program throughout the organization.
+The trainer will receive a copy of each of the 4-core modules, and this will allow the trainer to begin training your front-line staff as soon as they are certified.
+Each module contains a facilitator's guide, a leader's guide and the multi-media electronic files of these guides so trainers are able to print out and use as many participant guides as they need.
+In addition, the media contains the presentation needed to deliver the training as well as the demo videos that are used to accompany each module.

-The Transit Ambassador License Fee is a one-time investment, and once systems purchase the program, they do not need to pay for upgrade fees for new versions.
-Transit Systems and Authorities who have not yet migrated to the 2008 version of the program can contact us to find out more on how to move to the new program.
-To date, there are 66 Canadian organizations using this program, 46 transit authorities in the US, and 30 systems abroad.
+The Transit Ambassador license fee is a one-time investment, and once systems purchase the program, they do not need to pay for upgrade fees for new versions.
+Transit systems and authorities that have not yet migrated to the 2008 version of the program can contact us to find out more about how to move to the new program.
+To date, there are 66 Canadian organizations using this program, 52 transit authorities in the US, and 30 systems Internationally.
 Transit Ambassador is currently available in English and French.